PowerShell Check If File Exists | 4 Command Lines

 Method 4.
 PowerShell Check If File Exists [System.IO]

-PowerShell also provides access to the System.IO namespace, which offers various classes and methods for file operations.
-The File class within this namespace includes a static method called Exists, allowing you to check if a file exists using a simple one-liner.
+PowerShell provides access to the System.IO namespace, which offers various classes and methods for file operations, including the File class with a static Exists method that allows you to check if a file exists with a simple one-liner.

 Example: